-- Substitute lactose-reduced dairy products and 100% lactose-free milk for regular dairy products.
+- Substitute lactose-reduced dairy products and 100 percent lactose-free milk for regular dairy products.
 These products are located in the dairy section of most supermarkets.

-- The lactose enzyme is also available in tablet form and will help you to tolerate foods containing lactose.
-Right before eating, take 1-3 tablets, depending upon your lactose intolerance.
+- The lactase enzyme is also available in liquid, tablet or chewable form.
+No prescription is needed and it can help you tolerate foods containing lactose.
+Take the enzyme with the lactose-containing food.
+Lactase will help you digest the lactose so your body can absorb it.
 Some over-the-counter enzyme products that are available include Lactaid®, Lactrace®, Dairy Ease®, and Sure-Lac®.

 - Many canned nutritional supplements (such as Ensure®, Boost®) are lactose-free.
 Product labels should be checked.